devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-10-30/assignments.md

 ## supply environment variable

-Execute `sudo vipw` with the `EDITOR` environment variable set to your favorite editor.
+Execute `sudo --preserve-env vipw` with the `EDITOR` environment variable set to your favorite editor.

 ## different process tree